 Does acupuncture hurt?

 Some people hesitate to seek acupuncture treatment because they feel uncomfortable about the use of needles.
 Acupuncture needles are very thin.
 Most people feel only a minimal sensation as the needles are inserted, some people feel no pain at all.
 After the needles are inserted, most people feel relaxed and comfortable and often fall asleep until their treatment is finished.
 Needles are never reused and are disposable.

 Is acupuncture covered by my health insurance?

 Many health insurance plans are covering acupuncture.
-We are preferred providers with many PPO’S. We cannot accept HMO’S or Medicare.
+We are preferred providers with some PPO’S. We do not accept HMO’S or Medicare.
 Health savings accounts usually pay for acupuncture.
 Please call our office, and we will verify your insurance prior to your appointment.